Anthony Ogogo: Return and International middleweight title fight

 It was announced on 10 June that Ogogo would fight for the first time at the O2 Arena on the undercard of Anthony Joshua vs. Dominic Breazeale on 25 June.
 This would be part of a stacked card including George Groves, Martin Murray, Chris Eubank Jr, Conor Benn and Dillian Whyte.
-Ogogo defeated Frane Radnic (11-2, 10 KOs), after knocking Radnic down from a left in the 1st round.
+Ogogo defeated Frane Radnic (11-2, 10 KOs), after knocking Radnic down from left in the 1st round.
 Radnic did not return for round 2.
 Ogogo fought for the third time in just seven weeks against experienced 37 year old Bronislav Kubin (19-20-2, 12 KOs) in Berlin on the undercard of a super-middleweight world title fight.
 Ogogo won the fight via 2nd-round TKO.
 Kubin was knocked down twice in round one and four times in round 2 as the referee waved the fight off.

 Ogogo's first title match was announced, which would take place at the Barclaycard Arena in Birmingham on 22 October on the undercard of the Frankie Gavin vs. Sam Eggington fight.
 Ogogo fought Craig Cunningham (16-1, 3 KOs) for the vacant WBC International middleweight title.
 Ogogo suffered his first loss since turning pro, having been dropped by Cunningham in round 2, who then controlled the remainder of the fight.
 Trainer Tony Sims pulled Ogogo out of the fight during the 8th round after a timeout by referee Ian John Lewis, due to blurred vision.
 Ogogo was also staggered by Cunningham's accurate counter punching in rounds four and five.
 It was confirmed after the fight that Ogogo fractured his eye socket and would be out until later 2017.
 In January 2017, Ogogo's promoter Nisse Sauerland said that he was recovering well and would make a return in the second half of 2017.

 Blindness and retirement

 In March 2017, still wanting to become a world champion, Ogogo was registered blind.
 He was advised to retire by a number of eye specialists.
 At this stage, Ogogo had undergone two operations on his left eye.
 Speaking to Lowestoft Journal, Ogogo said his driving licence was also taken away from him as he was not allowed to drive.

 In January 2019, Ogogo expressed hope that after his eye surgery he could come back to the ring.

 On 11 March 2019, having not fought since October 2016, Ogogo retired from boxing at the age of 30.
 He released a long statement thanking many names who had helped and guided him throughout his amateur and professional career, closing the statement with, "I’ve been through a lot in my career.
 I’ve had 17 operations and suffered every pain imaginable.
 I’ve won, lost, cried and hurt.
 But if you were to ask me would I do it again?
 In a heartbeat.
 I love this game."
-He retired with a record of 11 wins and 1 sole loss, during his short 4-year professional career.
+He retired with a record of 11 wins and one sole loss, during his short four-year professional career.